pianod is a music player with line-oriented and

-TCP/IP control interface.
-A simple protocol makes for easy clients,
+Websocket TCP/IP control interfaces.
+A simple protocol makes for

-mix scripting, integration with a home automation system, use as
+easy clients, mix scripting, integration with a home automation

 - Michael Hines is developing a mobile client for the Titanium cross-platform SDK.

-- pianod installation guide, API documentation and football documentation—Football is the socket layer used by pianod
+- Instructions: pianod installation guide, API documentation and football documentation—Football is the socket layer used by pianod

 - libpiano, the player library, on github

-- pianobar is the original terminal-mode Pandora client that uses libpiano.
-It is more interactive-oriented (one keystroke commands instead of full statements), and has event support which runs a shell script or whatnot to do scrobbling or other things.
-If you are looking for a lightweight personal interactive client, you probably want pianobar; if you want a multiuser web-based client or a scriptable backend, you probably want pianod.
+- pianobar is a terminal-mode Pandora client (and the origin of libpiano).
+It is interactive, with keystroke commands instead of full statements, but has event support which runs a shell script or whatnot to do scrobbling or other things.